Andrewpensoneault/ens_assim/README.md

 # Ens_Assim

 Ens_Assim provides a simple framework to perform ensemble data assimilation for a generic model.
-See the ./bin/lorenz_63_example.py for a simple example.

 ## Getting Started